 I take my time, moving slowly, adjusting my centre of gravity, and completing another two rounds relatively easily.

-“You’re about to break Lenny’s record!” the barman shouts.
+“You’re about to break Kevin’s record!” the barman shouts.
 Kevin doesn’t look happy with me.

 All the muscles in my body are now twitching, making micro-adjustments to keep me from spinning out the coffin.
 I just manage to finish the 6th round.
 The cans and beer mats are now so far away I need a full stretch with the paddle to reach them.